Electricity: Capacity utilization stagnates at 53% despite shortages

-Despite widespread blackouts across the country, it has emerged that only 53 per cent of the available power generation capacity in Nigeria was utilized in the past eight years due to gas supply shortages, transmission and distribution constraints, and commercial challenges.
+Despite widespread blackouts across the country, it has emerged that only 53 percent of available power generation capacity in Nigeria was utilized in the past eight years due to gas supply shortage, transmission and distribution constraints, and commercial challenges.

-The latest report by the Nigerian Electricity Regulatory Commission, NERC, covering a period of seven years revealed that in 2015 capacity utilization was 51 per cent while it dropped to 46 per cent in 2016.

-According to the commission, nine of the 26 plants in operation accounted for 72.4 per cent of the electricity generated in 2022.
-It however warned that the overreliance on a few power plants may pose a risk to the Nigerian Electricity Supply Industry, NESI, because downtime in any of the plants may result in grid instability.
+According to the commission, nine of the 26 plants in operation accounted for 72.4 percent of the electricity generated in 2022.
+It however warned that the overreliance on few power plants may pose a risk to the Nigerian Electricity Supply Industry, NESI, because downtime in any of the plants may result in grid instability.

 Transmission, distribution challenges remain

-On the transmission end, NERC disclosed that the Transmission Company of Nigeria, TCN, recorded more losses than was allowed with the transmission loss factor improving by just 0.81 per cent points between 2015 and 2022.
-It pointed out that while the allowable transmission loss factor for TCN was 7.25 per cent, in Ghana it was 3.5 per cent.
+On the transmission end, NERC disclosed that the Transmission Company of Nigeria, TCN, recorded more losses than was allowed with transmission loss factor improving by just 0.81 percent points between 2015 and 2022.
+It pointed out that while the allowable transmission loss factor for TCN was 7.25 percent, in Ghana it was 3.5 percent.

-The commission, which noted that TCN needed to improve transmission efficiency, added that compared to neighboring countries the frequent system collapses (89 times) recorded between 2015 and 2023 were embarrassing.
+The commission, which noted that TCN needed to improve transmission efficiency, added that compared to neighboring countries the frequent system collapses (89 times) recorded between 2015 and 2023 was embarrassing.

 On the distribution end, the report stated that electricity supply has been hampered by high Aggregate Technical, Commercial and Collection (ATC&C) losses including energy theft, poor infrastructure and service quality, insecurity and community restiveness, huge debt by Ministries, Departments and Agencies (MDAs) of government at various levels, low metering, poor corporate governance, and low tariff.